wikimedia/mediawiki-extensions-MobileFrontend/README.md

 * Type: `String`
 * Default: `'X-Subdomain'`

-#### $wgMinervaBottomLanguageButton

-Whether the language button at the bottom of the page is enabled

-Whether to show the language switcher button even if no languages are available for the page.

-* Type: `Boolean`
-* Default: `true`

 #### $wgMinervaUseFooterV2

 A temporary configuration variable to control display of a new footer which impacts styling